darabigdata/IDWBotswana/CHALLENGE-1/README.md

 In most cases, you will not want to have the web application running the ML training and data pre-processing every time a user opens the  application (although in some cases you may, if the application uses data from the user).
 Doing the data pre-processing and ML heavy lifting off-line and exporting the model will make your application more efficient.
 The [example notebook](https://github.com/darabigdata/IDWBotswana/blob/master/CHALLENGE-1/Simple_Movie_Recommender.ipynb) exports two datasets:

-1. A cleaned version of the original dataset:
-Here, only the columns we're interested in ('original_title', 'genres','popularity') are exported as a cleaned dataset.
+1. A cleaned version of the original dataset: here, only the columns we're interested in ('original_title', 'genres', 'popularity') are exported as a cleaned dataset.
 ```python
 #make new data frame
 movies_new_df = movies[['original_title', 'genres','popularity']]